frontendweekly/virga/11ty/posts/2021-01-01-shareable-configs.md

 I use yarn 2 without Lerna for mono-repo setup for this, but that's another story.

-I've spend some time to re-create new configs for ESLint, stylelint, Jest and Browserslist and I'm happy for now.
+I've spent some time to re-create new configs for ESLint, stylelint, Jest and Browserslist, and I'm happy for now.
 I might add my prettier config to molle-rc later.

 Well, then until next journey.